Avenged Sevenfold: Lyrical themes

+Avenged Sevenfold's lyrics often explore "emotional" topics such as long-distance relationships and grief, according to Alternative Press.
+They have also written about sexual intercourse and women, though lead singer M. Shadows has retroactively called some of these lyrics "cheesy".
+The Rev was known for writing lyrics relating to death and the afterlife, as well as "not safe for work" topics such as murder and necrophilia.

 The band's lyrics occasionally incorporate Biblical imagery.
 When asked if Avenged Sevenfold is a Christian band, M. Shadows replied: "Absolutely not.
-I don’t believe in those things.
-I try not to get into that because a lot of our fans are Christians and a lot aren’t."
+I don't believe in those things.
+I try not to get into that because a lot of our fans are Christians and a lot aren't."
 The band's lyrics have also incorporated political themes, such as in "Critical Acclaim".
-In 2006, Shadows said: "Most people know we're kind of one of the only bands around right now that will admit that we're Republican.
+In 2006, M. Shadows said: "Most people know we're kind of one of the only bands around right now that will admit that we're Republican.
 When we went on the Warped Tour last year — all of those bands, they're not only anti-war, they're anti-everything our country stands for.
 We were like, 'fuck this.'
 We're going to wear our America shirts."
 Shadows stated the band had shifted stances slightly in 2020, saying in an open letter: "I am aware that in the past Avenged has antagonized with some of our lyrics and imagery.
-We have also used confederate flags in our artwork while paying tribute to artists we grew up listening to or simply trying to start controversy.
+We have also used Confederate flags in our artwork while paying tribute to artists we grew up listening to or simply trying to start controversy.
 I'm sure we will be called out, and rightfully so, by people reading this.
 No excuses.
 But everyone grows up at some point, and I feel grateful that we have an audience that has allowed us to evolve with them."